saishg/roomfinder/README.md

  - Python 2.7
  - Access to Exchange Web Service (EWS) API of a Microsoft Exchange Server 2010

-Before running on the command-line, edit 'exchange_api.py' and point the URL to your Microsoft Exchange Server, e.g. 'https://mail.example.com/ews/exchange.asmx'
+Before running on the command-line, edit 'exchange_api.py' and modify your DOMAIN to your organization's domain e.g. 'example.com', so that the URL  points to your Microsoft Exchange Server, e.g. 'https://mail.example.com/ews/exchange.asmx'

 Command-line Usage: